Patashu/Baba-Is-You-Patashu-s-Mods/README.md

 **YEET** - __Verb__ x YEET y means y is SHIFTed by x 99 times.

-**REVERSE / DRUNK** __Property__ Causes movement from YOU and MOVE to be 180 or 90 degrees 'wrong' respectively.
-Also causes other ways of being moved (like PUSH and PULL) to result in the 'wrong' facing direction, though the movement is still correct.
-Stacks!
+**REVERSE / DRUNK** __Property__ Causes movement from YOU, MOVE, PUSH, PULL and SHIFT to be 180 or 90 degrees 'wrong' respectively.
+Stacks with itself and each other!

 Baba is You Discord server: https://discord.gg/GGbUUse